-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 The Laugh Factory comedy club’s photo showing Selena with The Weeknd turned into a spot for fans to argue over who she should be dating.
 While some Jelena fans wanted to encourage her to go back to Justin, others argued against it.

-“@whynotjelena stop digging at the grave,” pleaded a fan of Gomez and The Weekend to a member of Team Jelena.
+“@whynotjelena stop digging at the grave,” pleaded a fan of Gomez and The Weeknd to a member of Team Jelena.

 And some contended that it’s time to stop wishing for a reunion.